allegro/allegro.tech/_posts/2020-10-22-bigflow-a-python-framework-for-data-processing-on-gcp.md

 We are excited to announce that we have just released [BigFlow](https://github.com/allegro/bigflow) 1.0 as open source.
 It’s a Python framework for big data processing on the Google Cloud Platform.

-Two years ago, when we had started to move data processing pipelines of our A/B testing platform to GCP, we had no build tools nor utils.
+Two years ago, when we started to move data processing pipelines of our A/B testing platform to GCP, we had neither build tools nor utils.
 During these two years, our projects have grown and multiplied.
 So did our tools.
-Finally, we have decided to release our toolkit as BigFlow.
+Finally, we decided to release our toolkit as BigFlow.

 Allegro spoils its developers with an amazing internal App Engine (to have some point of reference, you can imagine it as something similar to [Heroku](https://www.heroku.com/)).
 On the other hand, GCP provides a powerful, but loosely coupled set of tools for big data processing.
 So we had to bind these tools reasonably, to get closer to the Allegro App Engine experience.
 That's what BigFlow is about.
-We have created BigFlow as a side-project, but now it's a stable and mature framework.
+We created BigFlow as a side-project, but now it's a stable and mature framework.

 ## Features